Dear reader of ADxS.org, please excuse the disruption.

 (primarily BDNF), which leads to damage to nerve cells (especially in the hippocampus).

 Short-term damage can be remedied by antidepressants.
-Untreated depression can cause long-lasting damage resulting in irreversible hippocampal atrophy.129
+Untreated depression can trigger long-lasting damage with irreversible hippocampal atrophy as a consequence.129

 An imbalance between neuroprotective and neurodegenerative degradation products of tryptophan metabolism (TRYCATs) can cause morphological effects in brain regions involved in affective disorders.129